 Set on two hills, Montecatini Alto, sits proud and invites you to explore.
 On one side you will find the Rocca di Castello Vecchio, the Church of St. Peter (the original church of Montecatini) and the Tower of Campanaria.
 Instead, on the opposite hill you will find the Torre dell’Orologio and the Church of the Carmine in a distinct Baroque style.

-The spas around the thermal water slowly grew and built up to create what is now known as Montecatini Terme.
 At one time the city boasted eight city doors, however today only of these doors still remains: Porta di Borgo together with the Benedictine Monastery of S. Maria a Ripa.

 The main building of the Theater of the Risorti has a floor in stone which has been decorated with stone accents in a distinct Liberty style, rich with stems and antique accents.
 Fore those who follow Italian opera, this is the very same theater where Guido Riccioli had his debut.